-By the Way: We're Giving a Strong Start to Lebanon County Children
+Giving a Strong Start to Local Children

 At United Way of Lebanon County, we know how important it is for our children to succeed in school.
 A solid education is the path to self-sufficiency.
 We are proud to invest in programs such as The Palmyra Health and Education Collaborative, who are hard at work every day ensuring that children, and their families, have access to what they need to learn and grow.